Ruth Mottram: Early life and education

-Mottram studied geography at the University of Edinburgh.
-She earned a master's degree in 2000 before starting a master's of research in the natural environment.
-Her master's research considered tor formation and the exposure history of the Cairngorm Plateau.
-She made use of Cosmogenic Beryllium-10 and Aluminium-26.
-Cosmogenic nuclides can be used to date terrestrial landforms.
-It allowed Mottram to test hypotheses by quantifying rates of bedrock erosion, the formation of regoliths and the ages of bedrock surfaces.
-She joined Shell, where she was a graduate trainee in exploration, before leaving to start a doctorate in glaciology.
-Her PhD research tested ideas about crevasse formation on glaciers and led to the development of a widely used parameterisation for the calving of glaciers in ice sheet models.
+Mottram studied geography at the University of Edinburgh, earning a master of art's degree in 2000.
+She then completed a Master of Research in the natural environment, where her research on tor formation and the exposure history of the Cairngorm Plateau utilized cosmogenic beryllium-10 and aluminium-26 to date terrestrial landforms and quantify bedrock erosion rates.
+After working briefly in exploration at Shell, she pursued a doctorate in glaciology at the University of St Andrews.
+Her PhD research, completed in 2008, tested theories of crevasse formation on glaciers and developed a widely used parameterization for calving in ice sheet models.